General Requirements for Graduation

-- A candidate for a degree must be registered at the University in the semester or summer session in which the degree is to be conferred and must apply to the dean for the degree by the deadline given in the academic calendar.
+- A candidate for a degree must be registered at the University in the semester or summer session in which the degree is to be conferred and must apply by the deadline given in the academic calendar.
 This date falls about eight weeks before the end of a long-session semester and about four weeks before the end of a summer session.

 Graduation Under a Particular Catalog

 A student may receive a degree in the School of Law by fulfilling either the requirements given in the catalog in effect at the time he or she entered the school or those given in the catalog governing any subsequent year in which he or she was in residence in the school.
 In any case, however, all the requirements for a degree in the School of Law must be completed no earlier than 24 months and no later than 84 months after a student has commenced law study at the School of Law or a law school from which the school has accepted transfer credit.

 Degrees with Honors

 Graduates of the School of Law who are judged by the faculty to have completed the Doctor of Jurisprudence with scholarly distinction are awarded degrees with honors.
 In general, honors are awarded solely on the basis of work done at the University's School of Law.
 No more than 35 percent of the graduating class may receive honors, high honors, and highest honors.
 No more than five percent may receive high honors and highest honors.
 No more than one percent may receive highest honors.
 For the purposes of calculating students' eligibility for degrees with honors, students graduating after a summer or fall semester will be included with the class that graduated in the previous spring semester.

 The Sunflower Ceremony